duckunix/pixelbook-linux/README.md

+# NOTE
+This repo is a clone, and some pulls from other folks work.
+I make no claims this will work for you on your hardware.
+Use this at your own risk.

 # Installing "real" linux on a Google Pixelbook

 This repo documents the process of replacing ChromeOS on a stock [Google Pixelbook][pixelbook_product_page]